ram241010/Heather-Bot-Basic-Codes/README.md

-Your Need To Create .env file with below mentioned code
+You Need To Create .env file with below mentioned code

 TOKEN=YOUR_DISCORD_BOT_TOKEN
 CLIENT_ID=YOUR_BOT_CLIENT_ID